everpub/openscienceprize/README.md

 # Longer outline of the idea

-There is a lot of work going on in the data sharing domain.
-What is missing is preserving all the data analyses that are happening.
-There are platforms/frameworks for workflow management that force you to use their tool.
-There does not seem to be much in the way of data analysis preservation/sharing which lets you continue using the tools you already use and is based around the idea of a toolbox instead of a framework/platform.

-This project will build tools that are useful to scientists from day one (so they use them for purely selfish reasons) and as a "waste product" allows others to reuse that particular data analysis.
-We will achieve this by providing a way to automate every step of an analysis.
+Build the infrastructure required to create and publish scientific output that is more than a simple, static document.
+To make this a success two things are needed:

+* a web app that allows you to publish your research work as an interactive document instead of a static PDF

+* blue prints and best practices guides for creating a publication that is reusable.

+Research progresses by reusing other people's results and methods.
+To facilitate this the web app will allow for publishing content and make building on top of it as simple as clicking a "fork" button.
+Credit and appreciation can be assigned by :star:ing other people's work.
+This creates a social web for science.
+Creating this web app is the first aim of this project.

+In order for people to be able to publish in such a place they need to know how to create a publication that is reusable.
+The technical components for creating a reusable and richer publication already
+exist:

-* Code sharing is solved by github.
+* Collaborative creation of code is solved by github.

 * Describing the environment in which your code runs is solved by docker.

 * Managing workflows is solved by tools like `make`, `snakemake`, etc.